perwin/pyimfit/docs/installation.md

 Astropy is also useful for reading in FITS files as numpy arrays (and is required by the unit tests).

-#### Installation on Apple Silicon (e.g., M1, M2) Macs

-At present, the precompiled version of PyImfit is an x86-64 ("Intel") binary.
-This will not work with arm64 (Apple Silicon, including M1 and M2 chips) versions of Python.
-However, you *can* run PyImfit on an arm64-based Mac by running an x86-64 version of Python.
-How you do this depends on how you prefer to install and use Python (e.g., python.org installers vs conda vs Homebrew); there are various suggestions available online for how to do this, depending on how you prefer to install Python.

-(The plan is to have a future release of PyImfit that natively supports arm64 as well as x86-64.)

 ### Standard Installation: Linux